dober-man/secure-k8s-gw-ce/README.md

 ###  WARNING - currently 8/15/24 - the Service Account needs a role of cluster-admin to perform the service discovery. (ticket open to clarify minimum permissions for SA) - currently using: kubectl create clusterrolebinding debug-binding --clusterrole=cluster-admin --serviceaccount=${NAMESPACE}:${SERVICE_ACCOUNT_NAME} which is overly permissive for the service discovery.

 * Validates and sets up the necessary Kubernetes ServiceAccounts, Roles, and RoleBindings.
-* Generates and applies secure configurations for Kubernetes.
 * Validates the generated YAML files to ensure they are well-formatted.
 * Manages ServiceAccount tokens, including generating tokens with extended expiration (default token expiration is 1 hour)